How to start podcasting

 - encouraging your guests to share the podcast with their own audience

-- appearing as a guest on other people's podcasts.
+- appearing as a guest on other people's related podcasts.

 If you begin to feel anxious about putting your new podcast out there, remember that even the most confident people suffer from imposter syndrome at the beginning.

-Try signing up for some popular podcasters' blogs and engage with the community via their social channels.
-You'll find that most people would only be too happy to help those starting out on their podcasting journey.
+Try signing up for popular podcasters' blogs and engaging with the community via social channels.
+You'll find that most people are only too happy to help those starting out on their podcasting journey.

 Listen to the Ä¢¹½ÊÓƵ»ÆƬ Future You podcast

-Whatever stage of your career journey you're at, from full-time study to landing your first graduate job or looking to change careers, this podcast series is for you.
+Whatever stage of your career journey, from full-time study to landing your first graduate job or looking to change careers, this podcast series is for you.

 Listen and subscribe to our Future You podcast.